 Monterrey: The assembly commenced a series of studies on the seven pillars of the local church, looking at one each Lord’s Day.
 For the last few weeks they have been able to hold their weekly Sunday School in the hall.

-Chihuahua: On July 26, Gilberto Torrens commenced a gospel series in the hall in El Porvenir, preaching Monday through Wednesday.
+Chihuahua: On July 26, a gospel series commenced in the hall in El Porvenir, preaching Monday through Wednesday.
 This was due to the interest shown by several parents of the Sunday School children.

 Hermosillo: A young sister, saved last summer after being quite ill with COVID-19, was recently received into the fellowship, bringing joy to the believers.